 Ancient Purity's plant based Digestive Enzyme Complex, containing Bromelain, Lipase, Protease, Amylase, Papain, Lactase and Cellulase.
 Digestive Enzymes are produced naturally in the body and work as biological catalysts to break down the food we eat into its basic components, allowing the nutrients to be absorbed.
-This is a high potency, multiple, Digestive Enzyme Complex.
-Broad-spectrum plant enzymes, which digest protein, fat, fibre, dairy sugars and carbohydrates.
-Plant-Sourced high bioavailability, easily accepted in the digestive tract, largely resistant to degradation by hydrochloric acid from the stomach, reaching the small intestine where digestion happens.
+This is a high potency, multiple, Digestive Enzyme Complex containing a broad-spectrum of plant enzymes which smoothly digest protein, fat, fibre, dairy sugars and carbohydrates.
+It is Plant-Sourced high bioavailability, easily accepted in the digestive tract, largely resistant to degradation by hydrochloric acid from the stomach, reaching the small intestine where digestion happens.
 With age our bodies produce less Digestive Enzymes we can keep in a peak state for longer by supporting our body with a whole food organic diet and using smart natural food-based supplements, like this plant based DE Complex.
 Our Digestive Enzyme Complex contains enzymes that are active in a wide range of pH levels, so this complex allows for individual variations, this can make a huge difference in the effect.
 Store in a Miron 'Dark Violet' Glass Jar.

 Ancient Purity presents a Vegan Digestive Enzyme Complex, designed to offer full spectrum digestive support.
 Enzymes are proteins our bodies create to catalyse specific chemical reactions.
 Digestive enzymes play a main part in breaking down the foods you consume.
 Chemical reactions are speeded up by these proteins turning nutrients into substances that your digestive tract can absorb.
 The pancreas, stomach, salivary glands, and the brush border of your small intestine all release enzymes which aid the breaking down the food we eat into nutrients that are absorbed.
 Enzymes also protect your gut by breaking down inflammatory compounds such as lectins.
-Different enzymes work to digest different compounds in your diet, such as amino acids or sugars.
+Different enzymes work to digest different compounds, such as amino acids or sugars.